Tur\'an number of disjoint triangles in 4-partite graphs: Proof of Theorem

-Even though a case analysis is unavoidable, we study the structure of $G$ and use it to simplify the presentation.
+We first give several preliminary results.
 An edge of $G$ is called \emph{rich} if it is contained in at least $k$ triangles whose third vertices are located in the same part of $V(G)$.
-We show that every triangle in $G$ must contain a rich edge but $G$ contains at most $6k^2$ rich edges.
+We show that every triangle in $G$ must contain a rich edge and $G$ contains at most $6(k-1)^2$ rich edges.
 Let $Z$ be the set of vertices incident to at least one rich edge.
-Thus, not only $G\setminus Z$ is triangle-free (which would be true for any $Z$ that contains a copy of $(k-1)K_3$), but also \emph{every edge in $G\setminus Z$ is not contained in any triangle of $G$} because such a triangle would not contain any rich edge.
-Then by counting the edges of $G$, we show that we can always apply the progressive induction or the standard induction.
+Thus, not only is $G\setminus Z$ triangle-free, but also \emph{every edge in $G\setminus Z$ is not contained in any triangle of $G$} because such a triangle would not contain any rich edge.